dmohl/fogjs/README.md

 How To Get It
 =======

-You can get Fog.js from NPM as package ID <REPLACE>
+You can get Fog.js from NPM as package ID ``fogjs``.
+Here's the command:

+    npm install fogjs

 Releases
 =======
-* 0.3.0 - Alpha release.
+* 0.3.0 - Alpha version released to NPM with support for Blob Storage, Table Storage, and Service Bus.
 * 0.0.1 - Fog is not yet released.

 MIT License